yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/inspector.md

 All the components mounted to a node and their attributes will be listed under node attribute.
 Just like node attribute, you can switch the fold/unfold status of a component attribute by clicking its name.
 When there are many components mounted to a node, you can get larger working area by folding the component attributes that are not frequently modified.

 Users create a component by script, the attribute of which is declared by the script.
-Different types of attributes have different widget appearances and editing methods in **attribute inspector**.
+Different types of attributes have different widget appearances and editing methods in **Inspector**.
 The defining method of attribute will be introduced in detail in [Scripting Properties](../../scripting/properties.md).

 ## Edit an attribute

 **Attribute** is a public variable that declared in the component script and can be serialized and stored in the scene and animation data.
-We can quickly modify the attribute settings by **attribute inspector** to realize the goal of adjusting game data and playing method with out programming.
+We can quickly modify the attribute settings by **Inspector** to realize the goal of adjusting game data and playing method with out programming.

 Normally we can divide attributes into **value type** and **reference type** according to the different memory location used by variables.